MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/Pallets/Calcule_Possible_LPChilds_From_WR.md

 **ProcessMethod**: Calcule_Possible_LPChilds_From_WR

 **Description**:
-This method allows you to generate License Plates within Business Central associated with a Warehouse Receipt.

-The output of this method returns the LP Document No Pallet Generated.
+This method allows calculating the Possible Child LP Single that an LP Pallet could have in the Warehouse Receipt.

 **Input**: